If someone on your WordPress team is installing plugins, consider the following caveat.

 - broken functionality (something won’t work)

 - a blank white screen (most common)

 Plugins Can Slow Your Site to a Crawl

 Whenever you’re tempted to install another plugin, consider these consequences.
 First, slower page loads will cost you money.

 - Slow pages lower your search engine rankings

 - Slow pages frustrate your visitors

 - Mobile users often won’t wait for a slow site to load

 There is no right answer.
 Most sites we manage require 10 plugins or less.
 Your site may need more.
 Just remember that each one you install increases the risk of attack and the risk your site will crash during an update.

 A few WordPress plugins can add functionality without much risk.
-Installing too many WordPress plugins can hurt your website.
-Think carefully before you install another plugin.
+However, installing too many WordPress plugins can hurt your website.
+So think carefully before you install another plugin.